GodMoonLight/atta-style/README.md

 extracted by the [Gradle](/build.gradle.kts) during the build process.

 To keep everything working, do not remove `<!-- ... -->` sections.

+There are some tools:
+ 1. beanConverter: convert a bean to another
+ 2. toJson: convert bean to json
+ 3. toYaml: convert bean to yaml

 <!-- Plugin description end -->

 ## Installation